wavefun-dev/est_NMR_Shifts/README.md

-run_model.py: This can be used to apply the shift (proton + C) computation.
-It defaults to using the 'input.xyz' molecule.
+# Content Descrption

+## Sample Molecules
 847 test molecules were held out from training and used in analysis.
-The respective geometries are defined as:

-246 molecules for the Natural Product Data Base (Rigid molecules):
+246 molecules for the Natural Product Data Base
- NPDB_Rigid_for_test_with_expt_v15_NNgeom.xyz
-  "Name" "X-coord" "Y-coord" "Z-Coord" NN//NN-shift  XD//XD-shift expt.-shift

- NPDB_Rigid_for_test_with_expt_v15_XDgeom.xyz
-  "Name" "X-coord" "Y-coord" "Z-Coord" NN//XD-shift  XD//XD-shift expt.-shift
+(Rigid molecules) and

-601 molecules from the Marine data base: marine_newNNgeoms_v15.xyz
+601 molecules from the Marine data base

-  "Name" "X-coord" "Y-coord" "Z-Coord" NN//NN-shift  XD//XD-shift
+In tab sperated xyz files.
+- Line 1
+   -- Name of molecule,
+   -- energy for the geometry method,
+   -- number of negative frequencies
+- Line 2
+   -- number of atoms
+- Remaining lines
+  -- atom label (indicating atom type)
+  -- x y z coordinates
+  -- predicted/neural-net NMR shift
+  -- wB97XD predicted shift at wB97XD geometry
+  -- for the "Rigid Set" the experimentally determined NMR value
+- Then Line 1 of the next molecule, etc.

+## XYZ Files
+- marine_newNNgeoms_v15.xyz
- marine_newXDgeoms_v15.xyz
+- marine_newXDgeoms_v15.xyz
-  "Name" "X-coord" "Y-coord" "Z-Coord" NN//XD-shift  XD//XD-shift
+- NPDB_Rigid_for_test_with_expt_v15_NNgeom.xyz
+- NPDB_Rigid_for_test_with_expt_v15_XDgeom.xyz
+- input.xyz (a small sample file)

+## Files to run the Neural Net module
+- **read_xyz.py**  subroutine to read xyz files
+- **run_model.py**  wrapper to
+- **DLNMR1.pt** the weights for the Neural Network